Flag of South Australia: Proposal for a new flag

+Regulation and use

+According to section 3A of the Unauthorised Documents Act 1916:

 Governor's flag

-The Governor of South Australia, being the representative of the South Australian head of state, the Queen of Australia, is officially granted a flag for use on all official occasions.
-It is identical in design and construction to the flag of South Australia, except that it features a St. Edward's Crown above the badge to represent vice-regal power.
+The governor of South Australia, being the representative of the South Australian head of state, the king of Australia, is officially granted a flag for use on all official occasions.
+It is identical in design and construction to the flag of South Australia, except that it features a Tudor Crown above the badge to represent vice-regal power.